hey-Arjun/MultiMindOS/README.md

-# 🤖 Mega_AI: Hierarchical Multi-Agent Orchestration Framework
+# 🤖 MultiMind O.S: Hierarchical Multi-Agent Orchestration Framework

-**Mega_AI** is a high-performance, state-graph-based AI ecosystem built on **LangGraph**.
+**MultiMind O.S** is a high-performance, state-graph-based AI ecosystem built on **LangGraph**.
 It features a "Master Orchestrator" design that manages specialized worker agents, enforces strict token budgets via custom telemetry, and utilizes an "Agentic RAG" pipeline for deep research and autonomous task execution.

 ---